View Michael Cannon's Obituary on stardem.com and share memories

 |

-SMYRNA, Del. - Michael Allen "Mike" Cannon of Smyrna, DE passed away peacefully at Bayhealth Medical Center in Dover, DE on April 16, 2019 following a brief illness.
+SMYRNA, Del. - Michael Allen "Mike" Cannon of Smyrna, Del., passed away peacefully at Bayhealth Medical Center in Dover, Del., on April 16, 2019, following a brief illness.
 He was 72.

-After returning home, he became a Correctional Officer at the Vaughn Correctional Facility in Smyrna, retiring in 2007 after 30 years.
-Mike was extremely proud of his time at Vaughn earning several awards for his service including the Warden's Award in 1993 and 2003.
-He was also a member of the David Harrison American Legion Post 14 in Smyrna, DE.
+After returning home, he became a correctional officer at the Vaughn Correctional Facility in Smyrna, retiring in 2007 after 30 years.
+Mike was extremely proud of his time at Vaughn, earning several awards for his service including the Warden's Award in 1993 and 2003.
+He was also a member of the David Harrison American Legion Post 14 in Smyrna, Del.

-In lieu of flowers, the family suggests memorial contributions in his memory to The Bayhealth Foundation at 640 South State Street, Dover, DE 19901, or to the .
+In lieu of flowers, the family suggests memorial contributions in his memory to the Bayhealth Foundation at 640 S. State St., Dover, DE 19901, or to the .

 Published in The Star Democrat on Apr.
 21, 2019